coffutt/node-mock-console/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint and test your code using make or make lint and make test

 ## License
 Copyright (c) 2015 Craig Offutt.
 Licensed under the MIT license.